istio/istio.io/content/pt-br/docs/ops/configuration/mesh/app-health-check/index.md

 First, you need to configure health checking with mutual TLS enabled.

-To enable mutual TLS for services in the default namespace, you must configure an authentication policy and a destination rule.
+To enable mutual TLS for services, you must configure an authentication policy and a destination rule.
 Follow these steps to complete the configuration:

+Run the following command to create namespace:

+{{< text bash >}}
+$ kubectl create ns istio-io-health
+{{< /text >}}

 1. To configure the authentication policy, run: